 The Nuclear Regulatory Commission completed an agreement with the State of Minnesota to assume part of the agency’s regulatory authority over certain radioactive materials in the state.
 On March 31, 2006, Minnesota became the 34th state to sign such an agreement with the Nuclear Regulatory Commission.

-Under the agreement, the Nuclear Regulatory Commission has transferred to Minnesota the responsibility for licensing, rulemaking, inspection and enforcement activities for: (1) radioactive materials produced as a result of processes related to the production or utilization of special nuclear material (SNM); (2) uranium and thorium source materials; and (3) SNM in quantities not sufficient to form a critical mass.
+Under the agreement, the Nuclear Regulatory Commission has transferred to Minnesota the responsibility for licensing, rulemaking, inspection and enforcement activities for: (1) radioactive materials produced as a result of processes related to the production or utilization of special nuclear material; (2) uranium and thorium source materials; and (3) special nuclear material in quantities not sufficient to form a critical mass.

 Possible Amendment to the Radioactive Materials Rule

 The Minnesota Department of Health is considering updating the radioactive materials rules to incorporated changes from 8 Nuclear Regulatory Commission regulation updates.
 This is necessary to maintain compatibility with the federal requirements, required by our agreement.
 In addition to incorporating Nuclear Regulatory Commission changes, the Minnesota Department of Health is considering minor editorial changes.
-The request for comments can be found at the link below.
-A draft of the rule amendments will be linked on this webpage once one is available.
+The request for comments, draft of the proposed rule amendments, and a rule change index with cross reference to the Nuclear Regulatory Commission regulations can be found at the links below.